Measuring Color using Hunter L, a, b versus CIE 1976 L*a*b* - AN-1005b Follow

 The formulas are calculated differently with Hunter L, a, and b using square roots and using CIELAB is calculated using cube roots of CIE XYZ.

-The perfect color scale would be uniform throughout color space, meaning that a one unit difference between two colors would appear to be visually different by the same amount whether red, purple, orange, or blue.
+The perfect color scale would be uniform throughout color space, meaning that a difference of one unit between two colors would appear to be visually different by the same amount whether red, purple, orange, or blue.
 In truth, neither Hunter L, a, b nor CIELAB is perfectly uniform.
 The Hunter L, a, b scale contracts in the yellow region of color space and expands in the blue region.
-The CIELAB scale, is a bit expands in the yellow region and this is more obvious when a sample‘s CIE Z value is less than one.
+The CIELAB scale expands in the yellow region and this is more obvious when a sample‘s CIE Z value is less than one.
 The CIELAB scale generally gives better approximation to visual evaluation of color difference for very dark colors.

 (Table available in .pdf file below)